Amos Hostetter Jr.: Personal life

-In 1982, Hostetter married Barbara Lynn Walsh of Lakeville, Connecticut.
+In 1982, Hostetter married Barbara Lynn Walsh of Lakeville, Connecticut in an Episcopal ceremony.
 They have three children: Caroline, Elizabeth, and Tripp.

 In 2003, Hostetter purchased the historic Second Harrison Gray Otis House on Mount Vernon Street in Boston for an estimated $12 million.

 He is a Life Trustee at Amherst College, his alma mater.
 Barbara and Amos founded the Barr Foundation in Boston and remain trustees.
 The $1.6 billion foundation, one of the state's largest philanthropies, makes grants for the arts, education, and climate change.
 Hostetter donated to the Lincoln Project, a Republican-led super PAC.